quocnapy2001/Student-Performance-Linear-Regression/README.md

 - Performance Index distribution is normal => Linear regression is appropriate.

 ## LINEAR REGRESSION:
-- Formula: y (Performance Index) =  -33.92 + 2.85 * Hours Studied + 1.02 * Previous Scores + 0.61 * Extracurricular Activities + 0.48 * Sleep Hours + 0.48 * Sample Question Papers Practiced
+- **Formula:** y (Performance Index) =  -33.92 + 2.85 * Hours Studied + 1.02 * Previous Scores + 0.61 * Extracurricular Activities + 0.48 * Sleep Hours + 0.19 * Sample Question Papers Practiced

+  - Hours Studied and Previous Scores have the largest positive impact on performance.
+Specifically, holding all other variables constant, a one-unit increase in Hours Studied is associated with an increase of 2.85 points in the Performance Index, while a one-unit increase in Previous Scores is associated with an increase of 1.02 points.
+  - Extracurricular Activities is a binary variable (1 = Yes, 0 = No).
+The coefficient of 0.61 indicates that, on average, students who participate in extracurricular activities score approximately 0.61 points higher than those who do not, holding other factors constant.
+- Overall, the model suggests that academic effort (Hours Studied) and prior ability (Previous Scores) are the most influential factors in predicting student performance.

-- Evaluation Metrics:
+## Evaluation Metrics:
-  - Adjusted R-Square is: 98.90%.
+  - **Adjusted R-Square:** 98.90%. => this show excellent model fit, indicating that the selected predictors explain nearly all variation in student performance.
-  - Mean Absolute Error (MAE) is: 1.61.
+  - **Mean Absolute Error (MAE):** 1.61.
-  - Mean Squared Error (MSE) is: 4.08.
+  - **Mean Squared Error (MSE):** 4.08.
-  - Root Mean Squared Error (RMSE): 2.02.
+  - **Root Mean Squared Error (RMSE):** 2.02. => this show low prediction errors.

+## Conclusion:
+- The results indicate that student performance can be effectively predicted using above variables.
+- However, such result would just reflect the structured nature of the dataset rather than real-world conditions.